CeballosGaston/Sprint-4-Viejo-Itinerario/README.md

- Jokes and Weather Project in Typescript with Vitest testing.
+😎 Jokes and Weather Project in TypeScript

-This project consists of a set of Typescript functions for APIs calls and DOM manipulation.
+This project consists of a set of TypeScript functions for API calls and DOM manipulation.

-It is a practical exercise focused on reinforcing concepts such as functional programming, DOM manipulation, unit testing with Vitest, good development practices, API calls and Typescript.
+It is a practical exercise focused on reinforcing concepts such as:

+Functional programming

+DOM manipulation

+Unit testing with Vitest

+Good development practices

+API calls

+TypeScript fundamentals

 🧠 Project Goals

-Learn Typescript
+Learn and practice TypeScript

-Work with APIs
+Work with external APIs

-Implement fetch functions
+Implement fetch functions with async/await

 Write and understand unit tests

 Validate expected results through automated testing

 🧪 Testing

-The project uses Vitest for unit testing.
+This project uses Vitest for unit testing.

-🚀 How to Run the Tests
+How to Run Tests

 Install dependencies:

 npm install

- Run the tests
+Run the tests:

 npm run test

-## 🛠️ Technologies Used
-Typescript
-JavaScript (ES6)
-APIs
-Node.js
-Vitest

-🧩 Usage
+🚀 Usage

 Open the app in your browser.